hswolff/website/_posts/2019/2019-10-27-why-is-react-concurrent-mode-exciting.md

 The user never sees things load incrementally, it just sees a page all at once.
 It gives a feeling of responsiveness and speed.

+Even more exciting is that Concurrent Mode lets you control how the About page is shown.

+Let's say the API call is the slowest part of the entire page.
+Rather than wait for every piece of data to complete we can tell React to render the About page as soon as we load the image.
+That means we can show the user the page as soon as our most important data is available, and then only show a loading indicator for the tweets section.

+Concurrent Mode lets you control what parts of a page are required and what parts can be deferred.
+As the data requirements for a page grow in complexity Concurrent Mode lets you take back control of how your page is rendered.

 This is what is exciting about Concurrent Mode.

 ## What else can I do with Concurrent Mode?